 The Hunter Valley Gardens.
 Image via Destination NSW.

-For an adventure that can be tailored to suit all members of the family, you can enjoy a horse or pony ride, the peddle go carts, or ride the tractor to feed the animals with Hunter Valley Horse Riding & Adventures in Rothbury, or in Pokolbin you can relish a carriage tour or ride in the Vineyards with Hunter Valley Horses, or take a riding lesson at Murchessons Horseback Wine and Dine Tours Hunter Valley (yes that's right, they offer a variety of tours and wine tastings for the grown ups).
-Sutton Estate Electric Bike Hire have full or half day bike hires for you to take the whole family out for some sightseeing.
+For an adventure that can be tailored to suit all members of the family, you can enjoy a horse or pony ride, the peddle go-carts, or ride the tractor to feed the animals with Hunter Valley Horse Riding & Adventures in Rothbury, or in Pokolbin you can relish a carriage tour or ride in the Vineyards with Hunter Valley Horses, or take a riding lesson at Murchessons Horseback Wine and Dine Tours Hunter Valley (yes that's right, they offer a variety of tours and wine tastings for the grown-ups).
+Sutton Estate Electric Bike Hire has full or half-day bike hires for you to take the whole family out for some sightseeing.
 Or try something different with a segway winery or wetlands tour with NSW Segway.

 Murchessons Horse Wine & Dine Tours, Pokolbin.
 Image via Destination NSW.